 Liquefied Petroleum Gas (LPG)

 Food handlers must receive appropriate supervision, and be instructed and/or trained in food hygiene, to enable them to handle food safely.
-Those responsible for developing and maintaining the business’s food safety procedures, based on HACCP principles, must have received adequate training and should include:
+The training must be appropriate for the type of food activities undertaken.
+For traders preparing open foods this training will be a minimum of level 2 food safety or equivalent rather than a retail food qualification.
+Those responsible for developing and maintaining the business' food safety procedures, based on HACCP principles.

 6. Lambeth markets and events